Shared Memory Packet Interfaces (memif)¶

 Sets the role of the memif interface.
 The default role is

-Master role.
-The master does not expose its memory to the slave peer.
+Server role.
+The server does not expose its memory to the client peer.

-Slave role.
-Allocates and shares memory with the master to transfer data.
-When operating in slave mode, the number of receive or transmit queues may be set as an option:
+Client role.
+Allocates and shares memory with the server to transfer data.
+When operating in client mode, the number of receive or transmit queues may be set as an option:

 - rx-queues <n-rx-qs>